 141. -- 149.
 (Reserved)

-150. Dead Animal Disposal.

-The movement and disposal of all dead animals shall be pursuant to the provisions of IDAPA 02.04.17, “Rules Governing Dead Animal Movement and Disposal.”
-(3-15-22)

-151. -- 159.
+150. -- 199.
 (Reserved)

-160. Environmental Requirements.

-All buying stations and livestock trader lots shall meet the provisions of IDAPA 02.04.15, “Rules Governing Beef Cattle Animal Feeding Operations.”
-(3-15-22)

-161. -- 199.
-(Reserved)

-200. Livestock Dealers.
+200. Livestock Dealer RECORDS.

 Livestock dealers that do not operate buying stations or livestock trader lots shall keep complete and accurate records such that cattle purchased may be traced to the previous location, previous owner and the subsequent owner.
+Records must be maintained for a period of not less than two (2) years and shall be made available to the Administrator upon request.

 (3-15-22)